 A prominent and inflamed temporal artery due to temporal arteritis.

-An uncommon disease of older people in which the walls of the arteries in the scalp over the temples becomes inflamed.
+Temporal arteritis is an uncommon disease of older people in which the walls of the arteries in the scalp over the temples becomes inflamed.
 Other arteries in the head and neck may also be affected, as may be the aorta (the artery that carries oxygenated blood from the heart) and its main branches.
 The inflamed vessels become narrowed, reducing blood flow through them.

 The cause of temporal amyalgia rheumatica (pain and stiffness in the muscles of the hips, thighs, shoulders, and neck).